hot-glue-for-rails/hot-glue/README.md

 Hot Glue already has a robust set of tools to provide field-by-field access control, hiding or turning visible-only fields by multiple methods, described under Access Control & Field Visibility Features.

-Remember that Hot Glue's opinionated design has two ways a field is displayed: show (which appears on the list view and is always just viewable), and form (which is usees by both the new and edit actions to display a form).
+Remember that Hot Glue's opinionated design has two ways a field is displayed: show (which appears on the list view and is always just viewable), and form (which is used by both the new and edit actions to display a form).
 Within the `form` output, the form might be used for either new or edit, and further refinements can be applied to new or edit.

 Here's a quick review those methods now: